 Learning the Different Kinds of Stitches

 Although we covered quite a few types of stitches, this is only the beginning.
-As you become more proficient with sewing stitches, you will discover even more techniques for you to master.
+As you become more proficient with hand sewing stitches, you will discover even more techniques for you to master.

 Do you have questions or feedback about these different kinds of stitches?
 Let us know in the comments below.